tangly-team/tangly-os/src/site/website/content/ideas/learnings/lectures/_index.md

 description: Lectures and associated literature
 ---

-## Software Architecture and Techniques Lectures
+## Agile Software Architecture and Techniques Lectures

 [Software Architecture](https://en.wikipedia.org/wiki/Software_architecture) and Techniques *SWAT* discuss approaches, methods and tools taught in the context of agile development approaches.
 It reflects current trends where more than 80 % of new software development is performed using